gaps-closure/hal/escape/perftests/README.md

    1 = only if source is application - read on different node to write -n : number of length tests
- -o : source data initialization offset value (before writing) Experiment IDs (default runs all experiments):
+ -o : source data initialization offset value (before writing) -r : number of test runs for each a) memory pair type, b) payload length and c) copy function Experiment IDs (default runs all experiments):
    0 = write to host heap
    1 = read from host heap